 Learning the 7 Elements of Art is the first part.
-Before the first lesson, on lines, there is a short Resource Page with tips on enrichment activities and examples on how to talk about art in a meaningful way with kids.
+Before the first lesson, there is a short Resource Page with tips on enrichment activities and examples on how to talk about art in a meaningful way with kids.

 Each lesson is broken up into several art projects.
-Each project includes a small paragraph on the point of the lesson, a materials list, step by step instructions and reproducibles as needed.
+Each project includes a small paragraph on the point of the lesson, a materials list, step-by-step instructions, and reproducibles as needed.

 Using the Elements of Art is part 2.
-This part also starts off with a Resource page outlining how to use each of the following lessons.
+This part also starts with a Resource page outlining how to use each of the following lessons.

 Each lesson in this part revolves around an artist or type of art.
-There is a short background reference for each lesson, some example discussion topics, then step by step instructions to help kids recreate the art.
+There is a short background reference for each lesson, some example discussion topics, then step-by-step instructions to help kids recreate the art.

 I really cannot stress the importance of getting kids to look at something, and decide what is important, speculate about cause and effect, and support their conclusions.
 This ability is the very basis of analysis and argument.

-Some of the lessons have hints to make it easier or other modifications that may help with cross-curricular activities like adding descriptive words to rubbings while exploring texture.
+Some of the lessons have hints to make it easier or other modifications that may help with cross-curricular activities, like adding descriptive words to rubbings while exploring texture.

 The projects are quite varied in materials.
-Projects are centered around paper, clay, oil and chalk pastels, paint, making stamps and simple books!
+Projects are centered around paper, clay, oil and chalk pastels, paint, making stamps, and simple books!
 It really provides a nice, rounded experience.

 Each lesson is spread over 2 pages with a list of elements of art that it reinforces at the top.

 This makes setting up each lesson pretty easy.
 First, read one of the short suggestions.
 Then, look at some of the extra work from the ebook.
-Third, demonstrate the project, and then talk about it while the children are working on it.
+Third, demonstrate the project and then talk about it while the children are working on it.

-My biggest problem with this book is that some of the projects seem a little much for younger kids.
+My biggest problem with this book is that some projects seem a little much for younger kids.
 I may let my oldest do the harder projects, like drawing a skyline to scale.
 But my younger kids would do something more hands-on, like color mixing.

-Last, all of the projects in the second section, Using the Elements of Art, seem to fit older kids better than younger ones.
+Last, the projects in the second section, Using the Elements of Art, seem to fit older kids better than younger ones.
 So I feel like you really need to complete part 1, The Elements of Art, before trying to do anything with part 2.